kunaal-gupta/React-Shopping-Cart/README.md

 # React Shopping Cart

-A shopping application developed using React & Vite which allows customer to checkout products & add it their cart for buying
+A shopping application developed using React & Vite which allows customer to add variety of products into their cart and provide a e-bill for lookup at checkout section.

 ## Run Locally